LICENSING FOR OFFICIALS

 Licencing

-Basketball Membership is free.
-If you plan on refereeing or table officiating then you need to becopme licenced.
+Basketball England Membership is free.
+If you plan on refereeing, table officiating or statting then you need to be fully licenced.
 Details about what licence and fees can be found below.

-Those who carryout dual roles should pay the higher fee only.
+Those who carry out dual roles only pay the higher fee only.

 REFEREE